bnavac/kubestellar/docs/content/direct/combined-status.md

 LIMIT <limit>
 ```

-When there are N "GROUP BY" columns, the result has a row for each tuple of values (v1, v2, ... vN) such that there exists a WEC for which (v1, v2, ... vN) are the values of the "GROUP BY" columns.
+When there are N `GROUP BY` columns, the result has a row for each tuple of values (v1, v2, ... v`N`) such that there exists a WEC for which (v1, v2, ... v`N`) are the values of the `GROUP BY` columns.
 The result has no more rows than that.

 ## Specification of the general technique